ahayman/ahayman.github.io/_drafts/2021-05-17-the-wandering-inn.md

 Ack!
 Even that's not right.
 The _name_ certainly does lean into stereotypes.
 Men are prone to go at it alone, women are supposed to be cooperative, ladedadeda, whatever.
 It's disturbing.
 Our stereotypes are so deeply ingrained into our culture such that the best way to title our story types is to use them.
 I can't help but feel like something went wrong there.

-The definition has nothing to do with gender.
+The definition, though, has nothing to do with gender.
 A Hero's Journey could easily be taken by any gender, just as a Heroine's Journey could.
 In truth, even the structure of the story could remain largely the same between them— hell, even the basic stages of a Hero's Journey can apply [^9].
 What's different is _how_ they take that journey, how they overcome their obstacles, and what the resulting tension and victory looks like.
 The result is a very different book, even if the plot lines are largely the same.

 Take what I like to call the 'isolation' stage.
 In this stage, our intrepid hero is stripped of their companions.
 In the Hero's journey, this would result in the hero turning inward, finding (or developing) their inner strength, coming to some kind of deep realization or self-actualization, and emerging stronger for it.
 Isolation ends when our hero finds the strength to overcome the external circumstances causing it or changes enough internally to leave it.